Checklist:

 Size

-• Backing (and batting!) must be AT LEAST 6" inches wider and longer than your quilt top (backing in lavender on the graphic to the right).
-This means 3-4 inches on all sides.
-Example: If your quilt is 45" x 60" then your backing should be at least 51" x "66"".
+• Backing (and batting!) must be AT LEAST 8" LONGER and at least 6" WIDER than your quilt top (backing in lavender on the graphic to the right).
+Example: If your quilt is 45" x 60" then your backing should be at least 51" x "68"".

 • NOTE: If your quilt backing is smaller than needed, you can add muslin or scrap fabric to bring it to the size I need.
 IMPORTANT: In most cases muslin strips must be added to both the top and the bottom as the point of adding them is to give me the fabric needed to attach the back to the machine at both ends while being able to center the quilt top appropriately.